awslabs/resource-lister/docs/cloud_9_setup.md

 - Type in **4** for Configure child Accounts and press ENTER
 - Type in **Comma seperated child accounts** and press ENTER
 - Press any Key to continue (Press ENTER)

+If your using option2 i.e utility provided cloudformation template to create master account role .
+You **must** need to run the cloudformation template **cfn_child_account_template.json** in each configured child accounts.The cloudformation template **cfn_child_account_template.json**  is generatd in when you setup a master account in previous step.

 <p align="center">
   <img src="../imgs/c9_setup/c9_setup_5_1.PNG"  title="Utility Interface">